The Festivals of the Jewish People

 Yochanan (John) 3:29 "For this cause a man shall leave his father and mother."

 This happened in two stages: first we left the people of sin, then we left the land of sin.
-This feast is also known as Hag HaMatza, Unleavened Bread.
+This feast is also known as Hag HaMatzah - Unleavened Bread.
 The main requirement was to avoid all leaven for seven days.
-Leaven as a type of the evil inclination, is something we do not want our lover to see ruling us.
+Leaven as a type of sin is something we do not want our lover to find in us.
 This feast begins our freedom.
-On the seventh day of this feast we will cross the Red Sea and leave Egypt, the land of sin.
+On the seventh day of this feast we will cross the Red Sea and leave Egypt, the land of sin. |

 We wait, and count the days, as "a bride awaits her wedding, or betrothal, day."

 This is the day the Torah was given to Israel.
-I believe that the Torah was the betrothal agreement, this is called a Ketubah.
+We believe that the Torah was the betrothal agreement, which is called a Ketubah. |

 The Betrothal

-"We will listen and we will do everything the Lord has said."
+"We will listen and we will do everything HaShem has said." |

 This one-day feast is a Sabbath.
 This feast is the conclusion of Pesach, to which it is attached via the counting of the Omer.
 This feast concludes our journey to freedom.
 We now have HaShem’s law.
-One Chag Shavuot, HaShem will give us His new covenant and we will always obey him.
-This is the festival that is celebrated with two huge, leavened, loaves of bread.
+One Hag Shavuot soon, HaShem will give us His new covenant and we will always obey him.
+This is the festival is celebrated with two huge, leavened, loaves of bread. |

 Jeremiah 3:8 I gave faithless Israel her certificate of divorce and sent her away because of all her adulteries.
 Yet I saw that her unfaithful sister Judah had no fear; she also went out and committed adultery.

 A certificate of divorce is the method of ending a betrothal, as well as a marriage.
-At this point, Israel has not remarried, but has run after other lovers.
-Hosea is the picture of HaShem's effort to bring us back to faithfulness with Him.
+At this Point, Israel has not remarried, but has run after other lovers.
+Hosea is the picture of HaShem's effort to bring us back to faithfulness with Him. |

 Hosea 14:1-2 Return, O Israel, to HaShem your God.
 Your sins have been your downfall!
 Take words with you and return to HaShem.
 Say to him: "Forgive all our sins and receive us graciously, that we may offer the fruit of our lips.

-This period of teshuvah, returning, is a forty day period of intense repentance before our neighbors and before HaShem.
+This period of Teshuva, returning, is a forty day period of intense repentance before our neighbors and before HaShem. |

 The Bridegroom comes!